katerinaelsasser/NailDeck/README.md

 ### Testing Features
 #### Contact Form Page
+Planning: When planning how I wanted to make the contact form, I thought about how the admin of the website would get in contact with the customer.
+I wanted to store the contact and message that the customer submitted in for so the admin gets in contact.
+Implementation: The dashboard was going to be where the contact form would be submitted to.
+This allows the admin to see what is submitted clearly and can reply when they can.
+Test: When testing this feature, I linked the email 'k.elsasser@aol.co.uk'.
+Results: When the test form is submitted, the content is successfully sent to the admin dashboard.
+Verdict: As this feature works, for future updates on this website, the email could be added t
 #### Product List Pages (All Products/ Nail Varnishes / Nail Care)
+Planning: A ecommerce website needs a list of products on a page.
+When a user is viewing this page, they should be able to add a product to the shopping cart.
+As well as this, the products should be displayed professionally.
+As there were going to be different types of products on the listing, I have decided to also plan for categories that would hold particular products.
+For example: products that are nail care, will be in a category dedicated to that type.
+Implementation:
+Test:
+Results
+Verdict
 #### Shopping Cart
+Planning: A huge part of this website is so that a customer can purchase products from the company.
+With the admin of this website wanted customers to log into the site to use it, I wanted it so customers had to be logged in to add products to the cart.
+Implementation:
+Test
+Results
+Verdict
 #### Checkout
+Planning: When customers are putting products they want, they will need to purchase these products.
+As this would require the customer to fill in personal information such as card details and delivery information.
+This meant that the form had to be clear and easy to use when fill it out.
+Implementation:
+Test
+Results
+Verdict
 #### Profile Dashboard
+Planning: When a user is logged into the website, I wanted the user to able able to access and change their details.
+As well as this, I wanted them to be able to see their purchase history.
+Implementation:
+Test
+Results
+Verdict
 #### User Authentication (Register/ Login / Logout)
+Planning: As owner of the site would like users to have logins, it makes it very important that the user can create, login and logout of their accounts.
+This would require using django.auth setting as a feature which would be featured.
+Implementation:
+Test
+Results
+Verdict
 #### Review Page
+Planning: When a user would like to review a page, there must be a clear form that they can fill in and submit for other users of the site to see.
+When planning this, there was only one simple way of the form being presented and that is with the forms for the star rating and leaving a message.
+Implementation:
+Test
+Results
+Verdict

 ### Bugs
+The bug that happened during this project were with Stripe.

+Bug/Issue: When I was putting through a test order, an error came up with the order not going through.
+A message at the top of the page appeared saying that the card was incorrect.
+Solution: When looking at where the error was coming from, I looked at the Stripe Javascipt file.
+When looking at this file, I noticed a very simple mistake.
+This was that the card id on the HTML page was not matching the Javascript file.
+Verdict: When this was changed to match, the issue was fixed.
 ### Vailidation Services
 Vailidation services were used to check HTML, CSS and Javascipt that was used throughout the website.
 The following code